Visiting

 Monroe Street

 Memorial Union Terrace – part of the UW Madison campus, this landing on the bigger Lake Mendota is a fun place to hang out and make you jealous that you didn’t go to college here.
-(If you are shopping on State Street, this isn’t too are away on the campus end.)
+(If you are shopping on State Street, this isn’t too far away on the campus end.)
+(The two big lakes in Madison are called Lake Mendota and Lake Monona.)
+Memorial Union Link

 EVENTS in Madison